-During fiscal years 2015/2016 to 2016/2017, the redevelopment plan objective is to acquire all Priority 1 properties.
-The total inflated cost of the Priority 1 acquisitions is estimated at \$349,720.00.
+During fiscal years 2015/2016 to 2016/2017, the redevelopment plan objective is to acquire all Priority 1 and Priority 2 properties.
+The total inflated cost of the Priority 1 acquisitions is estimated at \$250,229, and the total inflated cost of the Priority 2 acquisitions is \$36,132.
+Thus, the total fiscal year 2015/2016 to fiscal year 2016/2017 acquisition cost would be approximately \$286,361.

-The Priority 1 acquisitions will require the demolition of eight (8) dilapidated structures.
-The cost of demolition is estimated at Fifteen Thousand Dollars (\$15,000.00) per structure (including tipping fees), for a total of \$120,000.
-Potentially, asbestos inspections and removal could average \$5,000 per structure (\$400 for inspection and \$4,600 for removal), for an additional \$40,000.
-The total Priority 1 acquisition/demolition cost is estimated at \$509,720.00, or an average of \$63,715 per structure.
+The Priority 1 and Priority 2 acquisitions will require the demolition of six (6) dilapidated structures.
+The cost of demolition is estimated at Fifteen Thousand Dollars (\$15,000.00) per structure (including tipping fees), for a total of \$90,000.
+Potentially, asbestos inspections and removal could average \$5,000 per structure (\$400 for inspection and \$4,600 for removal), for an additional \$30,000.
+The total Priority 1 and Priority 2 acquisition/demolition cost is estimated at \$406,361, or an average of \$67,727 per structure.
+(NOTE: Following acquisition, 303 W. Gale Street may be rehabilitated and not demolished.)

 The primary source of financing will be Town of Edenton General Fund revenues.
 In addition, existing federal, state, and private sector/non-profit funds will be pursued.
 However, sources of non-local funds have steadily diminished in recent years.
-The Town of Edenton will annually fund a budget line item dedicated to implementation of the North Oakum Street Redevelopment Plan.
+The Town of Edenton will annually fund a budget line item dedicated to implementation of the Moseley Street Redevelopment Plan.
 This budget item will be a "revolving fund" into which funds received from the disposition of acquired properties will be deposited to finance continuing plan implementation.
 The initial fiscal year 2015/2016 allocation of Town of Edenton General Fund revenues will be \$70,000.00.
 Additional funds may be allocated by the town as necessary.
 Subsequent year allocations will be determined by the success of plan implementation and available General Fund revenues.
 Note: See code enforcement paragraph for currently budgeted demolition funds.